-As of December 31, 2010, we had federal and state net operating loss carryforwards of approximately \$219.3 million and \$224.7 million, respectively.
-If not utilized, the net operating loss carryforwards will begin expiring in 2024 for federal purposes and 2018 for state purposes.
-Additionally, we had both federal and state research and development tax credit carryforwards of approximately \$4.2 million and \$2.2 million, respectively.
+As of December 31, 2011, we had federal and state net operating loss carryforwards of approximately \$306.5 million and \$310.0 million, respectively.
+If not utilized, the net operating loss carryforwards will begin expiring in 2024 for federal purposes and 2014 for state purposes.
+Additionally, we had both federal and state research and development tax credit carryforwards of approximately \$4.8 million and \$2.8 million, respectively.
 The federal tax credits will begin expiring in 2024 unless previously utilized and the state tax credits carryforward indefinitely.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Internal Revenue Code, substantial changes in our ownership may limit the amount of net operating loss carryforwards and development tax credit carryforwards that could be utilized annually in the future to offset taxable income.
 Any such annual limitation may significantly reduce the utilization of the net operating losses and tax credits before they expire.
-We have not completed a Section 382/383 study at this time to determine the impact ownership changes have had on our carryforwards.
+We have not completed a Section 382/383 study at this time to determine the impact ownership changes have had on our carryforwards but expect to complete the analysis within the next twelve months and, as a result, we may have a change in the unrecognized tax benefits that are recorded.
 In each period since our inception, we have recorded a valuation allowance for the full amount of our deferred tax asset, as the realization of the deferred tax asset is uncertain.
-As a result, we have not recognized any federal or state income tax benefit in our statement of operations.
+As a result, we have not recognized any federal or state income tax benefit in our statement of operations and, due to the existence of the valuation allowance, future changes in our unrecognized tax benefits will not impact our effective tax rate.